By Jason Snell

 A disposable reader to take to the beach

 If you really don’t plan on reading many books on a Kindle, and you expect to largely be reading in the daytime, the $80 Kindle might be okay, I guess.
 There’s no light and the screen is lower resolution than other models, but it’s small and light and relatively cheap.
 However, if you’re going to use the Kindle more often and at night, I don’t think this is a good choice.
-Kindle expert and my friend Scott McNulty says you might as well throw your $80 away on this model, and doesn’t recommend it at all.
-I recommend it with zero enthusiasm.
+My friend, Kindle expert Scott McNulty, says you might as well throw your $80 away rather than spend it on this model, and doesn’t recommend it at all.
+I recommend it for this one limited “disposable beach read” exception, but with zero enthusiasm.

 The one with all the trimmings

-I love my Kindle Oasis.
-So if you don’t blanch at paying more than $300 for an ebook reader—you’ll want to turn off Special Offers so that flipping open the included cover takes you straight to your book rather than forcing you to swipe over an interstitial ad—then you should go ahead and buy it.
+I really like the Kindle Oasis.
+So if you don’t blanch at paying $250 for an ebook reader, then you should go ahead and buy it.
 The Oasis is the ebook reader equivalent of a luxury sedan, but it’s overkill for most people.

 What about the Voyage?

 The $199 Kindle Voyage is a tweener.
 It’s not $80 nicer than the Paperwhite—it’s slightly lighter and smaller and offers “PagePress” areas where you can squeeze the bezel to turn pages.
 I can’t think of a single reason I’d recommend the Voyage over the Paperwhite.
-And if you really want “the nice Kindle,” the Oasis is now the answer there.
-In a world where Amazon keeps upgrading the Paperwhite and has now introduced the Oasis, I’m not quite sure why the Voyage exists.
+If you really want “the nice Kindle,” spend the money for the Oasis.
+In a world where Amazon keeps upgrading the Paperwhite and the Oasis, I’m not quite sure what need the Voyage fills.
 Don’t buy it.

 The bottom line